THE DRAIN DETECTIVE

 When it fits: Recurring backups.
 Slow drains.
 Buildup that snaking won't solve.
 Maintenance for a line you already know has scaling or root growth.

 What you get: 4,000-PSI water cuts roots, scale, and grease off the pipe wall — not just a hole through the clog.
 Lines clear by hydro-jetting stay clear three times longer than lines that were snaked.
+First hour included. $100/hour after that.

 Open a case